 - The Alford War Memorial was dedicated in August 1919 in pouring rain by Lt Col. SANDELL, a local man who had been the Colonel of 1/5th Lincolnshire Regiment throughout the Great War.
 He was a doctor by profession.
 The memorial is immediately outside the main door of St Wilfrid's Parish Church.
 My thanks to volunteers who have added more than just the names to this list.

-- There is a photograph of the Alford Roll of Honour in St. WIlfrid's Church on the Traces of War website.
+- John READMAN has a photograph of the Alford Roll of Honour in St. WIlfrid's Church on the Geo-graph website, taken in November, 2005.

 For a photograph of the Alford War Memorial and the list of names on the rolls, see the Roll of Honour site.

 - The name Alford is from an ancient ford over a stream.

 - Locals pronounce the name as "Olfuhd".
 [Simon Meeds, 2001]

 - This place was an ancient parish in Lincoln county and it became a modern Civil Parish when those were established.

 - The parish was in the ancient Calceworth Wapentake in the East Lindsey district in the parts of Lindsey.

 - The town of Alford is governed by an Urban District Council first established in April, 1896.